stmllr/stmllr.net/_posts/2015-08-31-cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie.md

   - Linux Kernel
 ---

+[UPDATE 2015/09/01] Updated installation instructions for the devicetree drivers.
+Thanks to HiassofT.

 ### Motivation

 * The audio card does not work out of the box on a Raspberry Pi 2 (at least until 2015/08/31).